canvas-medical/documentation/collections/_api/allergen.md

           Best practices is to utilize this endpoint to find codings to feed the [Allergy Intolerance Create/Update](/api/allergyintolerance/#create).
 These substances come directly from our integration with FDB.
         attributes:
           - name: resourceType
-            description: The FHIR Resource name
+            description: The FHIR Resource name.
             type: string
           - name: id
             description: The identifier of the Allergen.